ngjunsiang/laymansguide-src/content/season8/issue099/issue099.md

+Title: Issue 99: Where does all the app data go?
+A look at Mac-like systems
+Date: 2020-12-19 08:00
+Tags:
+Category: Season 8
+Slug: lmg-s8-issue-99-where-does-all-the-app-data-go-a
+Author: J S Ng
+Summary:

 [**Previously:**](https://buttondown.email/laymansguide/archive/) Apps generally handle three categories of files: its own (permanent) app files, (shared) user files, and (ephemeral) temporary files.

 What we are here to find out is: where do these apps keep their data, and how can we get rid of them (if we really want to)?